AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/planning-a-project/project-projected-start-date.md

   For more information about creating a report, see the article [Create a custom report](../../../reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md).

-* In the Project Details section of a project or the Task Details section of a task.
+* In the Project&nbsp;Details section of a project or the Task&nbsp;Details section of a task.